Curriculum

 The National Curriculum

-The Education Act of 1988 states that children between the ages of five and eleven must study four core subjects: Maths, English, Science and Computing, as well as seven foundation subjects: Design and Technology, History, Geography, Art and Design, Music and Physical Education.
-There is also now a requirement to teach a modern foreign language in Key Stage 2.
-Personal, Social and Health Education and Citizenship are taught across the curriculum.
+The Education Act states that children between the ages of five and eleven must study four core subjects: Maths, English, Science and Computing, as well as seven foundation subjects: Design and Technology, History, Geography, Art and Design, Music and Physical Education.
+There is a requirement to teach a modern foreign language in Key Stage 2 and we teach French.
+Personal, Social and Health Education and Citizenship, and RSE are taught across the key stages.

 Children learn in many, many ways and because of this we vary our teaching methods, eg. whole class, group and individual.
 These different methods allow children to develop a deeper understanding of what has been taught by direct teaching, playing, investigating, exploring, experimenting, problem solving, listening, researching, interacting and applying what has been learned.